LendBook/lendbook-docs/docs/how-it-works/rules.md

     There are two types of liquidations : interest-based liquidation and price-based liquidation.
 Check the [liquidations section](../liquidation){target=_blank} for more details.

     !!! note "Example continued with the addition of a 4% liquidation fee (price-based liquidation)" When market price reaches the limit price of Pool~2000~ , a taker trades a portion of the assets that are not borrowed.
-This automatically closes Bob's position and Bob's collateral is transfered to Alice.
+This automatically closes Bob's position and Bob's collateral is transferred to Alice.

         Bob's loan is equal to 3600 USDC, so Bob's collateral is equal to 1.8 ETH (=3600/2000 where 2000 corresponds to the pool limit price.)